Police officer's piggyback rescue

 Video

-An elderly gentleman in Mianyang in Sichuan Province, China is given some unusual assistance to cross the road.
+An elderly gentleman in China is given some unusual assistance to cross the road.

 -